 Depending on the size of your audience you can ask tourism boards for either a day rate or a trip rate for projects.
 To give you an idea an established blogger should charge about $6000+ for a campaign.
 If there are a lot of deliverables you can even get paid $20-50,000.

 I said projects, as a LOT of bloggers and people confuse FAM Trips (group press trips) with destination campaigns.
 Some people are put off by these, claiming they don’t always like group tours.
 Don’t worry – destination campaigns don’t always mean press trips with other bloggers.

 Brand marketing is slightly different than traditional advertising.
 They’re either short or longer-term projects with bigger brands, who’re willing to invest some proper money in exchange for valuable content.
 In contrary to link-building marketing agencies who don’t really care about bloggers as long as they get a link on their site.

 Brand marketing involves (usually) big, always respectful brands.
 These companies have decent budgets, so what’s not to like about earning good money to work with a company you love?

-My recently example of branded content: here
+My recent example of branded content: here

 Many bloggers are paid to write travel-related articles for other websites.
 It’s easy to get a copywriting job once your name is known from your blog.
 They need content, you have experience and stories.
 Who would you be writing for?
 Smaller websites who’re willing to offer payment, other bloggers who need writers, or bigger publications such as BBC, News.au, Daily Mail, etc.

-Standard payment for this type of freelance work can range from $50 to $1000, depending on the length of the article, publication, how much research or photos are needed, etc.
+The standard payment for this type of freelance work can range from $50 to $1000, depending on the length of the article, publication, how much research or photos are needed, etc.